ibis-project/ibis/docs/web/getting_started.md

 ## Installation instructions

-The next steps provides the easiest and recommended way to set up your environment to use {{ main.project_name }}.
+The next steps provides the easiest and recommended way to set up your environment to use {{ ibis.project_name }}.
 Other installation options can be found in the [advanced installation page]({{ base_url}}/docs/getting_started/install.html).

 1. Download [Anaconda](https://www.anaconda.com/distribution/) for your operating system and